ncatlab/nlab-content/pages/3/4/2/0/243/content.md

   \,.
 $$

-So for definiteness, the equalizer we are looking at is that of
+So, for definiteness, the equalizer we are looking at is that of

 $$
   \rho := \prod_{c_1, c_2 \in C} \rho_{c_1,c_2}\circ pr_{F(c_1)}